Perfect pears fat free dessert is a glorious ending to a healthy meal. Sweet, caramely and creamy, it is satisfying and guilt-free!

-- 1½ c orange juice
+- 1½ cups orange juice

 - 3 tbsp light brown sugar

-- Fat free Greek Yogurt
+- Fat free Greek yogurt

 Heat broiler with rack 6 inches from heat.
 Line a baking sheet with foil; transfer pears, sliced side up, to pan and broil 1 to 2 min until caramelized.
 Continue to simmer juice in skillet, scraping sides with a spatula as needed.
 Reduce sauce until just thickened and about ⅓ remains.
-Serve pears with fat-free Greek yogurt, cinnamon and sauce.
+Serve pears with fat free Greek yogurt, cinnamon and sauce.